Abduction or retention of your child may be a violation of section 215 of the Danish Criminal Code.

 - The parent has sole custody

-- The State Administration or the court has decided that the parent may leave Denmark with the child for a short period
+- The Agency of Family Law/State Administration or the court has decided that the parent may leave Denmark with the child for a short period

 - The court has decided that the child may take residence abroad.

 Abduction of a child must be reported to the police.
 The telephone number for the police is 114.
-You can also find contact information on the police website.
+You may also find contact information at the website of the Danish police.

-We would like to draw attention to the fact that other rules apply to Greenland and The Faroe Islands.
-You can contact The Child Abduction Unit for further information or call the police where you live.
+Please note that other rules apply to Greenland and The Faroe Islands.
+You may contact The Child Abduction Unit for further information or call the police where you live.